Membranous Nephropathy (MN) Samples

 Membranous nephropathy (MN), also called membranous glomerulonephritis, is a rare kidney disease that affects the filters, or glomeruli, of the kidneys.
 These filters usually help remove waste and fluids.

-But when the glomeruli become Inflamed, the kidneys may swell and stop working properly.
-The filters can fail to keep protein out of the urine, which can lead to problems in other body functions.
-The symptoms of his condition is known as nephrotic syndrome.
+However, when the glomeruli become inflamed, the kidneys may swell and stop working properly.
+Consequently, the filters can fail to keep protein out of the urine, which can lead to problems in other body functions.
+Additionally, the symptoms of this condition are known as nephrotic syndrome.

-Membranous nephropathy (MN) is an autoimmune disease, and it is chronic.
-But it is also rare: about 8 to 10 cases per million patients get this disease.
-MN is the most common cause of nephrotic syndrome in non-diabetic Caucasian adults over 40 years of age.
+Moreover, membranous nephropathy (MN) is an autoimmune disease, and it is chronic.
+Nevertheless, it is also rare: about 8 to 10 cases per million patients are diagnosed with this disease.
+Importantly, MN is the most common cause of nephrotic syndrome in non-diabetic Caucasian adults over 40 years of age.

-Anyone can get membranous nephropathy, but it’s more common in older Caucasian men.
-Children rarely get this kidney condition, and it’s less common in women.
+Furthermore, anyone can get membranous nephropathy, but it’s more common in older Caucasian men.
+In contrast, children rarely develop this kidney condition, and it’s less common in women.

-Fifty per cent of patients diagnosed with primary MN continue to have nephrotic syndrome and 30% of patients may progress to end-stage renal disease over 10 years.
+Ultimately, fifty percent of patients diagnosed with primary MN continue to have nephrotic syndrome, and furthermore, 30% of patients may progress to end-stage renal disease over 10 years.

-Disease onset is typically between 50-60 years of age, presenting with either nephrotic syndrome (edema with confirmed proteinuria, hypoalbuminemia and hyperlipidemia), or nephrotic-range or sub-nephrotic proteinuria.
+In fact, disease onset is typically between 50-60 years of age, presenting with either nephrotic syndrome (edema with confirmed proteinuria, hypoalbuminemia, and hyperlipidemia) or nephrotic-range or sub-nephrotic proteinuria.

-Renal function is typically normal at presentation.
-Disease progression is gradual, and occasionally complicated by thrombo-embolic events.
-Hematuria, hypertension, and reduced glomerular filtration rate can present initially or develop during the disease course.
+Moreover, renal function is typically normal at presentation.
+Consequently, disease progression is gradual and, occasionally, complicated by thrombo-embolic events.
+Additionally, hematuria, hypertension, and reduced glomerular filtration rate can present initially or develop during the disease course.

-MN is an autoimmune disease limited to the kidney.
-Antibodies to the podocyte antigen m-type phospholipase receptor (PLA2R) are detectable in approximately 70% of patients, and antibodies against thrombospondin type-1 domain-containing 7A (THSD7A) in approximately 3% of patients.
+Interestingly, MN is an autoimmune disease limited to the kidney.
+Notably, antibodies to the podocyte antigen m-type phospholipase receptor (PLA2R) are detectable in approximately 70% of patients, while antibodies against thrombospondin type-1 domain-containing 7A (THSD7A) are found in approximately 3% of patients.

-The pathophysiology of antibody formation is unclear.
-A genetic predisposition and associations with HLA genes and with polymorphisms in the PLA2R gene have been found.
+In addition, the pathophysiology of antibody formation is unclear.
+However, a genetic predisposition and associations with HLA genes and with polymorphisms in the PLA2R gene have been found.

 Types of Membranous Nephropathy (MN)